valeramaniuk/pswd_validator/README.md

+#####Disclaimer:
+This is just a lab to help me to brush up on some fundamentials.

 # Password Validator

-Simple CLI tool to check the strength of the passwords against  Digital Identity Guidelines as in of June 2017 Specifically a password MUST:
+Simple CLI tool to check the strength of the passwords against  Digital Identity Guidelines as of June 2017 Specifically a password MUST:
 - Have an 8 character minimum
 - AT LEAST 64 character maximum